Case-esaC/iDrug/README.md

 #### Requirement
 - The code is tested under `MATLAB2015b`.

+#### Quick start
+We provide an example script to run experiments on our dataset:

+- Run `main.m`: predict drug-disease interactions, and evaluate the results with cross-validation.

 ### Contacts
 If you have any questions or comments, please feel free to email Huiyuan Chen (hxc501[at]case[dot]com).